cube3power/atsd/sql/examples/filter-by-date.md

 | 2016-10-04T02:07:05Z | 2nd interval end
 ```

-The above subquert result is equivalent to:
+The above subquery result is equivalent to:

 ```sql
 WHERE t1.datetime BETWEEN '2016-10-04T02:01:20Z' AND '2016-10-04T02:03:05Z'